breatheco-de/content/src/content/lesson/making-react-components.md

 ---
 title: "Making React Components"
-subtitle: "React.js bread and butter, become a master in Components and you have conquered the front-end world of React."
+subtitle: "React.js bread and butter, become a master in React Components and you have conquered the front-end world of React."
 cover: "https://ucarecdn.com/84c4d84c-51b9-4906-a572-71cc07ecfc8c/"
 textColor: "white"
 date: "2018-14-11"